BogdanovTimm/NotesOblivion/💻 IT/Theory/Networking/Protocols/Discovering of a path between Routers.md

 * Distance vector:
     * RIP
     * EIGRP
-    * BGP - used to find a path between networks in the Internet
+    * BGP - used to find a shortest path between networks in the Internet
 * Link-state routing:
-    * OSPF - used to find a path between sub-networks in local networks
+    * OSPF - used to find a least-cost path between sub-networks in local networks